-Implementing an automated transaction matching solution brings forth many benefits for finance and accounting teams.
+Implementing automated transaction matching software brings forth many benefits for finance and accounting teams.

 Improve Credit Card Transaction Matching

-As organizations continue to utilize 3rd-Party vendors to offer multiple methods of payment and deliveries, there’s no doubt that keeping up with high-volume transactions can be burdensome when utilizing manual matching methods.
+As organizations continue to utilize third-party vendors to offer multiple methods of payment and deliveries, there’s no doubt that keeping up with high-volume transactions can be burdensome when utilizing manual matching methods.

-“Between the different solutions we reviewed, Adra was by far the strongest solution for matching our bank level transactions.
-Ultimately, we felt like Adra could provide us with the controls we needed for our audits and it could support our high-growth strategy.” – Sr. Treasury Analyst, Torchy’s Tacos
+“Between the different solutions we reviewed, Trintech had by far the strongest solution for matching our bank level transactions.
+Ultimately, we felt like Trintech’s solution could provide us with the controls we needed for our audits, and it could support our high-growth strategy.” – Sr. Treasury Analyst, Torchy’s Tacos

-Automating this rather tedious and manual process also provides Offices of Finance the ability to centralize their processes, further improving internal controls and streamlining audits.
+Automating this rather tedious and manual process also provides finance and accounting teams with the ability to centralize their processes, further improving internal controls and streamlining audits.

-As businesses — especially those in the retail, e-commerce, or restaurant industries — expand their operations to include 3rd-Party payment and delivery providers, the challenges of matching transactions to specific merchants become a more pressing issue.
+As businesses — especially those in the retail, e-commerce, or restaurant industries — expand their operations to include third-party payment and delivery providers, the challenges of matching transactions to specific merchants becomes a more pressing issue.
 Different vendors have different matching structures; some merchants have a simple one-to-one matching structure, while others may have variances that occur during a match.

 E-commerce businesses routinely work with many vendors, whether to provide additional delivery or payment options for customers.
-While these vendors enable the e-commerce business to provide multiple alternatives, the process of matching different fees and transactions become increasingly more difficult without a standardized and automated matching solution in place
+While these vendors enable the e-commerce business to provide multiple alternatives, the process of matching different fees and transactions becomes increasingly more difficult without a standardized and automated matching solution in place.

 An e-commerce organization that offers products on Amazon may struggle to match transactions through Amazon versus the company’s website.
 For merchants that include a fee to sell on their site, the additional fees become more difficult to track as e-commerce organizations match high-volume transactions through spreadsheets and legacy tools.

-Implementing an automated high-volume transaction matching solution enables the e-commerce organization to match transactions with a set variance and to create custom matching rules catered to each merchant.
-Rather than manually sorting through a large number of transactions on a daily or weekly basis and matching each set of transactions, the e-commerce business can automate the matching process by importing data directly from an ERP vendor and automatically matching multiple sets of financial data with multi-way matching
+Implementing transaction matching software enables the e-commerce organization to match transactions with a set variance and to create custom matching rules catered to each merchant.
+Rather than manually sorting through a large number of transactions on a daily or weekly basis and matching each set of transactions, the e-commerce business can automate the matching process by importing data directly from an ERP vendor and automatically matching multiple sets of financial data with multi-way matching.

-The benefits of using an automated matching solution empower e-commerce accountants to dedicate more time to value-adding activities that drive the strategic vision of the organization.
+The benefits of using automated transaction matching software empower e-commerce finance and accounting teams to dedicate more time to value-adding activities that drive the strategic vision of the organization.

-Investing in a financial automation solution that is not only innovative but also flexible is paramount to remain forward-looking and competitive in a dynamic business landscape.
+Investing in a financial automation solution that is not only innovative but also flexible is paramount to remaining competitive in a dynamic business landscape.
 As organizations grow their back-office operations, it is crucial that they implement both a standardized and automated process that enables them to efficiently scale their operations while recognizing opportunities to further enhance internal processes.